RoboSense-LiDAR/rs_driver/doc/howto/18_about_point_layout.md

 `rs_driver`may get `timestamp` of point cloud from LiDAR or from host.

 + From MSOP packet.
-LiDAR set set the stampstamp based on its own system clock.
+LiDAR set set the timestamp based on its own system clock.
 Generally, user synchronizes LiDAR's clock with the PTP protocol.
-+ Invoke system API.
-With it, `rs_driver` gets the local system tme.
++ Invoke Operation System's API.
+With it, `rs_driver` gets the local system time.
 This is the default.

 Use the option `use_lidar_clock` to change this.